eliasrhoden/eliasrhoden.github.io/_posts/2025-06-15-Measurement Test-indicator.md

 \hat \phi = \texttt{atan2}(a_1,a_0)
 $$

-This does pose one problem, $A_s$ is always positive, and $\phi$ adjusts in order to acomodate the sign change of $A_s$, I solved this by simply checking what phase $V_{sns}$ had in the positive direction and negative direction, because in theory the phase should be 180 degrees appart in the negative and positive range.
+This does pose one problem, $A_s$ is always positive, and $\phi$ adjusts in order to accommodate the sign change of $A_s$, I solved this by simply checking what phase $V_{sns}$ had in the positive direction and negative direction, because in theory the phase should be 180 degrees apart in the negative and positive range.

 Assume that when measuring a positive value, $\phi = 60^\circ$ then I calculate the Amplitude with sign as